+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-The one thing that I did not like on this camera and I am not sure if it is just my unit, but I don’t like the shutter button.
-It is really spongy, a half-press to get your exposure reading is a really long press and the full click on the shutter button means you have to really push the button all the way down.
+The one thing that I did not like on this camera, and I am not sure if it is just my unit, is the shutter button.
+It is really spongy.
+A half-press to get your exposure reading is a really long press, and the full click on the shutter button means you have to push the button all the way down.
 I have never had a camera with a shutter button that needed so much travel to actually fire.
-It is not that I have to use a lot of force to fire the shutter, it is just that the actual shutter button must travel a lot to actually actuate.
+It is not that I have to use a lot of force to fire the shutter, it is just that the actual shutter button must travel a lot to actuate.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review